 Rangitoto walk is a step in time

 We berth on the main pier and are instantly transported into another world.
-The waves roll over spiky black rocks, the first of many lava flows we’ll see throughout the day.
-There’s a little picnic area and some signs that tell the history of Rangitoto from its birth 600 years ago up to now.
+The waves roll over rugged lava sufaces, the first of many lava flows we’ll see throughout the day.
+There’s a little picnic area and some signs that tell the history of the Rangitoto Island eruption that marked its birth 600 years ago up to now.

-A bit further back is the start of the Rangitoto summit walk.
+A bit further back is the start of the Rangitoto Island summit walk.
+So, how long does it take to climb Rangitoto?
 The direct way up takes about an hour and leads us through rocky volcanic terrain.
 As we walk, we marvel at the lava fields and how nothing seems to grow on the stones.

-The first big plants on the island were Pohutakawa trees.
-The so-called New Zealand Christmas trees (as they bloom in a powerful red around Christmas time) turned Rangitoto into the biggest Pohutakawa forest in the world.
+The first big plants on the island were Pohutukawa trees.
+The so-called New Zealand Christmas trees (they bloom in a powerful red around Christmas time) turned Rangitoto into the biggest Pohutukawa forest in the world.
 They seem to love the volcanic soil because they grew at a speed that no scientist can explain so far.

 As we slowly make our way to the top, we notice several vegetation changes.
 The further up we walk, the denser the trees become.
 Less lava fields and moss patches but more actual forest.